funkycrash/forwardjs-4-notes/day03-rethinking-async/notes.md

 ```

 * It's cooperative code.
 The inside of the function knows where to **pause**, and the outside code knows where to **resume**.
+* A generator doesn't have to finish if you don't want to finish it.